madinatt/TimeseriesAnalysis/README.md

 - Identifying trends and seasonality in stock prices.
 - Predicting future stock prices using time series forecasting techniques.
 - Analyzing the correlation between stock prices and external factors like economic indicators or news sentiment.
-- Evaluating the performance of investment portfolios based on historical data.
+- Evaluating the performance of investment portfolios based on historical data..

 ## Methods and Tools